Golding Bird: Life and career

 Bird graduated from the University of St Andrews with an MD in 1838 and an MA in 1840 while continuing to work in London.
 St Andrews required no residence or examination for the MD.
 Bird obtained his degree by submitting testimonials from qualified colleagues, which was common practice at the time.
-Once qualified in 1838, at the age of 23, he entered general practice with a surgery at 44 Seymour Street, Euston Square, London, but was unsuccessful at first because of his youth.
-In the same year, however, he became physician to the Finsbury Dispensary, a post he held for five years.
+Once qualified in 1838, at the age of 23, he entered general practice with a surgery at 44 Seymour Street, Euston Square, London.
+He was unsuccessful at first because of his youth, but in the same year he became physician to the Finsbury Dispensary, a post he held for five years.
 By 1842, he had an income of £1000 a year from his private practice.
 Adjusted for inflation, this amounts to a spending power of about £ now.
 At the end of his career, his income was just under £6000.
 He became a licentiate of the Royal College of Physicians in 1840, and a fellow in 1845.

 Bird lectured on natural philosophy, medical botany and urinary pathology from 1836 to 1853 at Guy's.
 He lectured on materia medica at Guy's from 1843 to 1853 and at the Royal College of Physicians from 1847 to 1849.
 He also lectured at the Aldersgate School of Medicine.
 Throughout his career, he published extensively, not only on medical matters, but also on electrical science and chemistry.

 Bird became the first head of the electricity and galvanism department at Guy's in 1836, under the supervision of Addison, since Bird did not graduate until 1838.
-In 1843, he was appointed assistant physician at Guy's, a position for which he had lobbied hard, and in October that year he was put in charge of the children's outpatients ward.
+In 1843, he was appointed assistant physician at Guy's, a position for which he had lobbied hard, and that October he was put in charge of the children's outpatients ward.
 Like his electrotherapy patients, the children were largely poor relief cases who could not afford to pay for medical treatment and were much used for the training of medical students.
 It was generally accepted at this time that poor relief cases could be used for experimental treatment, and their permission was not required.
 Bird published in the hospital journal a series of reports on childhood diseases, based on case studies from this work.